 Read more: Self-driving in Serengeti National Park – Is it really worth?

-Self-drive or an organized tour?
+What is better?
+Self-drive or an organized tour

 Namibia is probably the best country in Africa for self-driving.
 Prices for rental vehicles are cheaper in comparison to other countries in the region, maps and signs are constantly updated, safety is not a concern at all and there is a huge culture for road-tripping among locals and visitors.